Rafisto/competition-website/api-server/README.md

     - [ ] Users can view all their active submissions (participating) (/submissions)
     - [ ] Users can view a specific submission (with a score) (/submissions/{submissionId})
     - [ ] Users can view their score for a contest (/contests/{contestId}/score)
+    - [ ] Admins can view a user's submission history for a contest (/admin/users/{username}/contests/{contestId}/submissions/history)
+    - [ ] Admins can view a user's overall submission history (/admin/users/{username}/submissions/history)